MARK CUSS memorial sponsorship

 - Submit transcripts of the previous school year from a recognized Canadian high school/secondary school, university, college, or at a DeVry Institute located within Canada to [email protected] by the application deadline.

 - Submit proof of enrollment in a recognized Canadian University, college, or any DeVry Institute within Canada to [email protected] by the application deadline.

 - Submit an essay on any unmanned systems-related topic outlining their ‘Vision for the unmanned systems industry’ to [email protected] by the application deadline.
 Essays have no minimum length but cannot exceed 3000 words.

 All applications will be reviewed and considered by the Awards and Honors Committee appointed by the Board of Aerial Evolution Association of Canada.
 The evaluation process shall treat academic marks and the essay with equal weight to determine the successful applicant.

-To apply for the Mark Cuss Memorial Scholarship, please fill in the application form and supply all supporting documents to the Awards and Honors Committee at: [email protected]application form more details on mark cuss
+To apply for the Mark Cuss Memorial Scholarship, please fill in the application form and supply all supporting documents to the Awards and Honors Committee at: [email protected].application form

 - A $5000 cash contribution

 - A discounted rate to attend the annual Conference and Exhibition to receive their Award